intuition-dev/intuDesignWork/lazyLoading/readme.md

 <i>ps: If you have a webpack application that you are considering improving, you can reach out to me at www.MetaBake.NET</i>.

+## Summary

+Load what you need for data, then do the data fetch.
+Then load what you need for DOM first paint
+Then improve UI, like fonts.
+Then UX, like click or touch commands

 ## Code Questions?
 - http://forum.mbake.org